MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 # Complete an Azure Well-Architected Review assessment

 [Azure Well-Architected Review](/assessments/azure-architecture-review/) is a self-assessment that can help a workload team examine a workload from the perspective of the Azure Well-Architected Framework.
-It's made up of approximately 60 questions that are based on the key recommendations provided in the pillars of the Well-Architected Framework.
+It consists of approximately 60 questions that are based on the key recommendations provided in the pillars of the Well-Architected Framework.
 The assessment tool can also pull in [Azure Advisor](/azure/advisor/) recommendations for an Azure subscription or resource group.

 At the end of the assessment, you get recommendations and corresponding links to supporting material that can help you improve your workload's design.
 You can export these recommendations into a file that you can use to incorporate the recommendations into the operational processes for continuous workload improvement.

 ## When to take the assessment

-For Greenfield workloads, we recommend that you perform the assessment during the initial design process, entering the proposed decisions.
+For greenfield workloads, we recommend that you perform the assessment during the initial design process, entering the proposed decisions.
 The guidance then acts as a baseline and starts a feedback loop that you can use to refine the workload design as you make additional design decisions and periodically capture them in additional assessment milestones.

 Brownfield workloads should be examined as well, as part of the continuous improvement cycle of the workload.
 Set a cadence, for example every four months, and use milestones to track how the workload design can continue to improve.